SEA LICE CONTROL USING RIDDANCE®

-NeemCo is developing, in collaboration with a variety of institutions, a control of ectoparasites of farmed fish.
-The work initially is focused on the sea louse (Lepophtheirus salmonis) which is the scourge of farmed salmon in Scotland and other countries where the fish are farmed.
-Riddance™ is administered by inclusion in the diet.
+NeemCo has developed a control of ectoparasites of farmed fish.
+The initial work has focused on the sea louse (Lepophtheirus salmonis) which is the scourge of farmed salmon in Scotland and other countries where the fish are farmed.
+Riddance® is administered by inclusion in the diet.

-- Use as a food supplement reduces the burden of immature lice by more than 70%
+- It reduces the burden of immature lice by more than 95%

-- Egg production by females is completely eliminated
+- Egg production by female lice is completely eliminated

-- There is no accumulation of the a.i. in the fish muscle fillet, eliminating pre-market withdrawal interval
+- There is no accumulation of the active ingredient in the fish muscle fillet, eliminating pre-market withdrawal interval

 - Commercial salmon farmers: ectoparasite control, costs, losses, expansion issues, and PR.

 - Wild salmon fishing interests indirectly by reducing overall sea louse numbers – a significant political issue.

 - Regulators by offering a product to reduce the use of current costly and controversial sea lice controls.